North Africa: Antiquity and ancient Rome

 The most notable nations of antiquity in western North Africa are Carthage, Numidia and Mauretania.
 The Phoenicians colonized much of North Africa including Carthage and parts of present-day Morocco (including Chellah, Essaouira and Volubilis).
 The Carthaginians were of Phoenician origin, with the Roman myth of their origin being that Dido, a Phoenician princess, was granted land by a local ruler based on how much land she could cover with a piece of cowhide.
 She ingeniously devised a method to extend the cowhide to a high proportion, thus gaining a large territory.
 She was also rejected by the Trojan prince Aeneas according to Virgil, thus creating a historical enmity between Carthage and Rome, as Aeneas would eventually lay the foundations for Rome.
-Ancient Carthage was a commercial power and had a strong navy, but relied on mercenaries for land soldiers.
+The Carthaginian Empire was a commercial power and had a strong navy, but relied on mercenaries for land soldiers.
 The Carthaginians developed an empire in the Iberian Peninsula, Malta, Sardinia, Corsica and northwest Sicily, the latter being the cause of First Punic War with the Romans.

 Over a hundred years and more, all Carthaginian territory was eventually conquered by the Romans, resulting in the Carthaginian North African territories becoming the Roman province of Africa in 146 B.C.
 This led to tension and eventually conflict between Numidia and Rome.
 The Numidian wars are notable for launching the careers of both Gaius Marius, and Sulla, and stretching the constitutional burden of the Roman republic as Marius required a professional army, something previously contrary to Roman values, to overcome the talented military leader Jugurtha.
 Kingdom of Mauretania remained independent until being annexed to the Roman Empire by Emperor Claudius in 42 AD.